rook/rook/Documentation/ceph-dashboard.md

   default using the `port` setting.
 The corresponding K8s service exposing the port will automatically be updated.

+* `ssl` The dashboard may be served without SSL (useful for when you deploy the dashboard behind a proxy already served using SSL) by setting the `ssl` option to be false.
+Note that the ssl setting will be ignored in Luminous as well as Mimic 13.2.2 or older where it is not supported

 ## Viewing the Dashboard External to the Cluster